AHerbel/SharedPrefsUtils/README.md

 }
 ```

-Include this line in your module's build.gradle dependencies block.
+Include this line into your module's build.gradle dependencies block.
 Choose the version that's suitable for you

 ```
 dependencies {